iamvs-2002/AI/4_Informed_Search.md

+- Here, we have prior knowledge, hence we search with information.
-In informed search, we use the concept of Heuristics.
+- In informed search, we use the concept of Heuristics.